 This taking up space with little and most often no follow-through is detrimental.
 Fashernistas thrive in a space where the appearance of awareness is valued over the hard, real action that is needed.
 In this #manstraming bubble, dialogue is focused on social capital—who knows what, who said what—rather than collaborative problem-solving.
 The result?
 The conversation around the openweb becomes cluttered, attention splinters, and meaningful action is overshadowed by a constant churn of noise.

-The role of #fahernistas in blocking change, one of the most significant problems with #fahernistas is their ability to dominate platforms and narratives.
+The role of #fahernistas in blocking change is their ability to dominate platforms and narratives.
 This domination becomes active blocking when their presence leaves little room for discussions rooted in genuine collaboration and open progress.
 They inadvertently (or sometimes deliberately) create an environment where the needed ideas and radical challenges to the status quo struggle to gain traction, let along attention.
 If the openweb is to flourish, this culture of self-referential chatter needs to be mediated.

-The #geekproblem is a different kind of barrier, on the other end of the spectrum lies the geekproblem, which refers to the cultural divide within tech communities that leans heavily toward deterministic, technical solutions at the expense of accessible, inclusive approaches.
+The #geekproblem is a different kind of barrier, which is about the cultural divide within tech communities that leans heavily toward deterministic, technical solutions at the expense of accessible, inclusive approaches.
 The geekproblem manifests when developers and technologists become gatekeepers, framing issues in ways that reinforce their control by preserve existing narrow structures rather than opening them up for collective problem-solving.